teryror/coca/README.md

 - A [`slotmap`][slotmap]-style pool-allocator, as well as a dense pool optimized for iteration speed, as opposed to random access,
-- a deque (double-ended queue, or ringbuffer) implementation, with similar generic parameters as `Vec`,
 - ordered and unordered map and set implementations.

   [slotmap]: https://crates.io/crates/slotmap